-A recent regulation push for UDI in the U.S., EU, Australia/New Zealand, and China will lead to greater deployment of surgical tracking (SIT) systems in hospitals.
+A recent regulation push for UDI in the U.S., EU, Australia/New Zealand, and China paves to way to the deployment of surgical tracking (SIT) systems in hospitals.

 The U.S. FDA is now several years into its unique device identifier (UDI) program for medical device tracking.
-As we approach the Sept.
-24, 2018, deadline for class II device UDI marking, a number of other countries and regions have since been rolling out similar medical device tracking programs.
+A number of other countries and regions have since been rolling out similar medical device tracking programs.

 The goal of these programs is to improve safety, increase efficiency, and provide unambiguous accountability when it comes to control and tracking of medical devices and surgical instruments.
 RFID has rapidly emerged as a viable solution for tracking reusable devices like surgical instruments across these initiatives.